Building Partnership Types

 Other fiscal partners may provide grants, donations, or financial support to the same program with little or no active involvement or control over operations.
 Diligent progress reporting, fulfillment of promised deliverables, and meaningful evaluation may satisfy the needs of fiscal partners.
 Others may require more formal reports involving audits or student tracking.
 Each partner relationship is unique and has individual terms, expectations, and deliverables.

 Some fiscal partners place restrictions on the use of their funds.
-The EPA, for example, in funding EWDJT cooperative agreements, restricts use of its funds to training activities.
+The EPA, for example, in funding JT cooperative agreements, restricts use of its funds to training activities.
 Funds to support life skills training must come from other sources.
 (For more information, see Support Services.)

 Fiscal partners may not always provide support as a lump-sum payment.
 Agreements with employment services, for instance, may provide funds on a “pay-for-services” basis.
-In such a partnership, organizations may include the EWDJT program as part of a comprehensive employment program.
+In such a partnership, organizations may include the JT program as part of a comprehensive employment program.
 Terms of the agreement may provide direct funding for training, or students may receive vouchers to be used in an authorized training program.

 The common thread for all fiscal partners is the monetary support they provide.
 This support is essential for day-to-day program operation, whether it comes in the form of grants, bequests, cooperative agreements, contracts, purchase agreements, or pay-for-service.
 During the planning stages of a new program, potential fiscal partners must be recruited to leverage available operating funds.
 The organizers must have access to council, accounting, and auditing staff experienced in working with fiscal partnership agreements.